 About the author

-Batsaikhan(Bat) Ariun-Erdene is the owner of BYOP Electric, a licensed Utah Master Electrician (E200), and holds a B.S. in Electrical Engineering.
+Batsaikhan(Bat) Ariun-Erdene is the owner of BYOP Electric, a Master Electrician, and holds a B.S. in Electrical Engineering.
 BYOP Electric is a certified installer for Tesla Powerwall, Sigenergy, and EG4.
 More about Bat and BYOP Electric.